IntranelConsulting/mythic.nz/src/help/import.md

 ### Naming and Location of Pages

-Pages can be titled based on specified metadata or their filename.
-Mythic recognises YAML frontmatter data at the top of files.
-If the key `title` exists, it will use that.
-If it does not exist, the filename (minus the file extension) will be used instead.
-Don't worry about clashes—duplicate titles will be saved with an incrementing number after their name.
+Page titles come from either metadata in the content or the filename.
+Mythic recognises [YAML frontmatter](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block) metadata at the start of the content.
+If the key `title` exists, it will use that as page title.
+Otherwise, the filename (minus the file extension) will be used.
+Don't worry about clashes with other files—duplicate titles will be saved with an incrementing number after their name.

 Here's an example of using frontmatter: